theresaabl/pp-seminars/TESTING.md

 This issue is due to the scrollbar in desktop devices, which causes the media query breakspoints to be inconsistent with mobile devices and DevTools where no scrollbar is present.
 It arises at around 500px screen width, as well as at around 320px (depending on the size of the scrollbar).
 Everything works perfectly well when no scrollbar is present (as is the case for mobile devices), and this is our priority in the case of such small screen sizes.
 It is very unlikely for people to look at such narrow windows on a desktop device, and further, the issue only arises for a very small pixel range.
 There is no satisfying solution using just HTML and CSS alone (that I am aware of), which is the scope of this project.

-Therefore, this issue is left as an [unfixed bug](#unfixed-bugs) for this release and it can be tracked in [Github Issues](https://github.com/theresaabl/pp-seminars/issues/10).
+Therefore, this issue is left as an [open issue](#open-issues) for this release and it can be tracked in [Github Issues](https://github.com/theresaabl/pp-seminars/issues/10).

 ## Lighthouse Audit